openedx/openedx-aspects/docs/concepts/extensions.rst

 Superset Custom Roles
 =====================

-Aspects allows to add custom Superset roles which can be seen as groups of permissions, those are automatically associated at login.
+Aspects allows the site operator to add custom Superset roles which can be seen as groups of permissions, those are automatically associated at login.

 See :ref:`superset-roles` for more information.